GiuseppeSerra93/L2XGNN/README.md

 # L2XGNN: Learning to Explain Graph Neural Networks
-The repository contains the code to reproduce the results of our [paper](https://arxiv.org/abs/2209.14402).
+The repository contains the code to reproduce the results of our [paper](https://link.springer.com/article/10.1007/s10994-024-06576-1).
 The source code consists of two folders:
 - `benchmark_gc` to reproduce the experiments related to graph classification tasks.
-- `xai_evaluation` to run, train and evaluate L2XGNN in comparison with common XAI post-hoc techniques.
+- `xai_evaluation` to run, train, and evaluate L2XGNN in comparison with common XAI post-hoc techniques.

 ### Requirements
 The scripts are implemented with Python 3.9, and tested with Linux OS.